Associate Professor of American History

 - The civil rights movement in the 1960s and 1970s

-- The Nixon and Johnson presidencies
+- American political history, particularly the Nixon and Johnson presidencies